Scottish Reformation: Catholic survival

 Although officially illegal, Roman Catholicism survived in parts of Scotland.
 The hierarchy of the Church played a relatively small role and the initiative was left to lay leaders.
 Where nobles or local lairds offered protection it continued to thrive, as with Clanranald on South Uist, or in the north-east where the Earl of Huntly was the most important figure.
 In these areas Catholic sacraments and practices were maintained with relative openness.
-Members of the nobility were probably reluctant to pursue each other over matters of religion because of strong personal and social ties.
+Members of the nobility were probably reluctant to pursue each other over matters of religion, because of strong personal and social ties.
 An English report in 1600 suggested that a third of nobles and gentry were still Catholic in inclination.
-In most of Scotland, Catholicism became an underground faith in private households, connected by ties of kinship.
+In most of Scotland, except for the Outer Hebrides, Catholicism became an underground faith in private households, connected by ties of kinship.
 This reliance on the household meant that women often became important as the upholders and transmitters of the faith, such as in the case of Lady Fernihurst in the Borders.
 They transformed their households into centres of religious activity and offered places of safety for priests.

 Because the Reformation took over the existing structures and assets of the Church, any attempted recovery by the Catholic hierarchy was extremely difficult.
 After the collapse of Mary's cause in the civil wars in the 1570s, and any hope of a national restoration of the old faith, the hierarchy began to treat Scotland as a mission area.
 The leading order of the Counter-Reformation, the newly founded Jesuits, initially took relatively little interest in Scotland as a target of missionary work.
 Their effectiveness was limited by rivalries between different orders at Rome.
 The initiative was taken by a small group of Scots connected with the Crichton family, who had supplied the bishops of Dunkeld.
 They joined the Jesuit order and returned to attempt conversions.
 Their focus was mainly on the court, which led them into involvement in a series of complex political plots and entanglements.
 The majority of surviving Scottish lay followers were largely ignored.